starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 He didn't think himself so ill as to be delirious.
 He opened up his puzzle book to see if the paper was changing in the same manner.
 It wasn't.
 He strained his eyes to see if the fibers were actually still wet with red ink.
 Then he had a coughing fit onto the front page and decided it didn't matter.
 He would just flip through the pages to see where if he could find any stains.
 In the final page, the opinion section, he found the following blurb:

 > Freedom of religion is a commandment from God whose sanctity cannot be trampled upon.
 The murder of a child is murder.
-It does not matter if tht child is elected.
+It does not matter if that child is elected.
 That child has a right to take up the call to office, and we must respect that right and put that child in office.

 located in what appeared to be an article defending a number of anti-abortion laws passed throughout the country.
 The rest of the article then proceeded as though nothing had happened.
 There were no other pages like this.
 Dr. Creed folded the paper up neatly, tried to bundle it up as it came, except for discarding the front cover.
 Then he opened it up again, going back to the offending blurb.
 Unlike his mysterious documents, it was still there.
 He didn't know what to think.
 He called a nurse for water and occupied his mind on word puzzles.
 He asked for his copy of a Hitchhiker's Guide to the Galaxy to be adjusted a bit so he could read better.